 Even without tricky angles, this step takes the longest (our wall required 61 individual pieces of base cap, that’s 122 cuts!) but it would go a lot faster with miter shears.

 The base molding will cover all of the gaps around the 1×6’s, but if you have gaps along the wall or ceiling, you may want to add trim to hide those.
-Ours was pretty uneven, so we picked up a few pieces of inexpensive quarter round trim.
+Ours was pretty uneven, so we picked up a few pieces of inexpensive quarter round molding.

 These are really easy to nail up and the PVC is flexible enough to curve to the shape of your wall.
 When joining two pieces of trim side by side (this goes for any type of trim) it’s better to miter your cut (this can be anything up to a 45º angle) which gives a cleaner seam and helps keep it secure on the wall.